juliusmeier/steers-test/_sources/pages/tyndp_data_matrix.md

 # TYNDP 2022 data

-The TYNDP 2022 data matrix tries to gather all data that is mentioned in the Scenario Building Guidelines of the TYNDP 2022.
+The TYNDP 2022 data matrix aims to comprehensively compile all the data specified in the Scenario Building Guidelines of the TYNDP 2022.

 :::{note}
-The data matrix can be found in `data/tyndp2022_data_matrix.xlsx`
+The data matrix can be found in `data/tyndp2022_data_matrix.xlsx`.
+Click [here](https://github.com/juliusmeier/steers-test/blob/main/data/tyndp2022_data_matrix.xlsx) to be directed to the file.
 :::

 ## Data matrix description